green-api/whatsapp-demo-chatbot-python/README.md

 Any message will invoke the bot to start a conversation.
 As bot provides the service on two languages - English and Russian - even before welcoming a user, a choice of language is encouraged:
 ```
-[1] - English
+1 - English
-[2] - Русский
+2 - Русский
 ```
 Then, one must answer with either 1 or 2 to set up a language of conversation.
 Type in, for example, 2 to choose English.
 The welcome message alongside menu pops up in the dialogue:
 ```
-Welcome the to the Green-api chatbot, user!
-Green-api provides the following kinds of message services.
+Welcome the to the GREEN-API chatbot, user!
+GREEN-API provides the following kinds of message services.
 Type in a number to see how the corresponding method works

 1. Text message 📩
 2. File 📋